SailorGirl1234/SailorGirl1234/README.md

 After more than 12 years at sea, I became fully versed in all things sailing within the Super Yacht industry.
 I worked onboard both the largest sailing yacht in the world and the largest sailing catamaran as Officer and the onboard sailing expert.
 During my time working at sea I progressed through the ranks, gaining the highest certification available - the illustrious 'Master 3000'.

 While working onboard one extremly large yacht, with a semi-automated sailing system, I became increasingly facinated with the programming and logic behind the automation.
-So much so that I have decided to take the leap, move back to land and dive a diferent and new world - striving to become a professional software engineer!
+So much so that I have decided to take the leap, move back to land and dive into a diferent and new world - striving to become a professional software engineer!

 ---